Laboperator's Workflow Editor

-Laboperator by Labforward is a Lab Execution System (LES) where users run lab protocols (workflows) and connect instruments to steps.
+Laboperator is a Lab Execution System (LES) where users run lab procedures (workflows).

-Workflows must be created by writing and uploading JSON code, which is slow and inaccessible for most users.
+Workflows must be created by writing and uploading JSON, which is slow and inaccessible for most users.

 This creates a major bottleneck that limits who can build, update, or scale workflows.